Last Updated on April 21, 2023

 The miniature Australian shepherd was first established as its own breed, rather than a smaller size of an Aussie, sometime in the 1960s when the rodeo circuit started breeding the dogs smaller.

-These dogs are also known as Mini Aussies, MAS, toy Australian shepherds, toy Aussies, teacup Australian shepherds, and miniature American shepherds.
+These dogs are also known as Mini Aussies, and Miniature American shepherds.

 These dogs are purebreds created by breeding a mini Australian Shepherd to another mini Australian Shepherd.